What Can I Expect When Exercising in My First Trimester of Pregnancy?

 Despite these symptoms, if you are not already exercising, it is a good time to begin a fitness routine and you can do so without worry as it carries little risk for the baby.
 The UK Chief Medical Officer recommends that pregnant women should aim for 150 minutes of moderate exercise per week.
 (See link below).
 Employ the "talk test"* to ensure you are not overdoing the intensity and make sure your body temperature doesn't get too hot.

 If you are just starting to exercise, the key is to begin slowly – just 15 minutes per session two or three times a week.
 Starting your pelvic floor and back strengthening exercises now will pay off in the long term.
 What I would recommend however is that this is not a time to be starting something new, like running, that could be quite taxing on the body.
 So if you have not previously been running for fitness, now is not a good time to start!
+Feel free to get in touch and see if a female pregnancy personal trainer like myself, would be beneficial for you.
+And if you're just after a bit of advice rather than lookin to sign up for sessions, I am always happy to help if I can!

 * Talk test - you are able to maintain a conversation while exercising without feeling out of breath or uncomfortable.